 if you are on a low-salt diet.

-Piperacillin and tazobactam can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Piperacillin and tazobactam can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I use piperacillin and tazobactam?